chloeandisabel/pql/README.md

 ### Events and Ontology

-The *ontology* of event types can be thought of as a directed graph, where each type is a node having edges directed from itself to any number of parent types.
+The event *ontology* represents types as a directed graph, where each type is a node having edges directed from itself to any number of parent types.
 A type's ancestors are the set of all reachable nodes.
 Events are considered to be members of their own type and of each of its ancestor types.

 ```ruby
 Event::Ontology.define do